lupyuen/lupyuen.github.io/src/flash.md

 # Firmware Image

-Located at offset `0x10000`, the __Firmware Image__ contains our application firmware code that is run after the boot firmware.
+Located at offset `0x10000`, the __Firmware Image__ contains our application firmware code that is run after the boot2 bootloader.

 Our firmware binary (`sdk_app_helloworld.bin`) gets transformed with the __EFuse Configuration__ (and Boot Header Configuration) to create (with firmware offset `0x1000`)...